statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 Straightforward, right?
 First, declare a camera positioned 20 units up on the Z axies, and by default the camera looks straight down the Z axis.
 Next, declare a scene which references the color, contains a simple light source, and puts four ducks on the ground.
 The ducks are models are defined in another file, `duck.dae`, and we'll get to that in a second.

+The duck is imported from the [COLLADA XML file `duck.dae`][duckdae], which references the image [`duck.png`][duckdae] to use as a texture.
+The COLLADA file contains everything needed to display a nice duckie, including meshes and materials.

+Each duck is placed on the corners of a square around the origin.
+The units used are completely arbitrary -- I wasn't able to find a clear description of what to use for units or how many or how few should be in a viewport.
+After looking at some other examples I chose to assume that, in the game, the ducks would be scattered across a 20 x 10 rectangle, and I chose that I'd figure out various window sizes and aspect ratios later.

-You can save this XML in a separate file, but when starting out with GLGE you'll probably find it easier to embed the XML inside the HTML document.
-You can do this using `<script>` tags with `type="text/xml"`.
+You can save this XML in a separate file, but when starting out with GLGE you'll probably find it easier to embed the XML inside the HTML document using `<script type="text/xml">` tags.
+For clarify, however, I'll use the

+To render this scene with GLGE

 {% highlight html %}
 <!doctype html>